 All members of staff or students undertaking research should do so with cognisance of the Trinity College Guidelines for Good Research Practice no matter what their research project entails.

 If your project involves the recruitment of students from the School of Medicine, a letter of support, must be sought from the Associate Director of Undergraduate Teaching and Learning in the School of Medicine before making an application to any research ethics committee.
-To seek such a letter please email: Associate Director of Undergraduate Teaching & Learning for School of Medicine
+To seek such a letter please email a brief outline of your study and a copy of your application to: : Director of Undergraduate Teaching & Learning for School of Medicine

 Level 1 School of Medicine Research Ethics Application for Review

 The School of Medicine Research Ethics Committee reviews applications from staff and students from the School of Medicine TCD.
 These applications must match the Level 1 Research Ethics criteria as set out here: Criteria for Research Ethics Committees (2014) (PDF 119 kB)

 If your study does not meet the Level 1 Research Ethics criteria, you must apply to the relevant Research Ethics Committee listed below;

 All research ethics applications matching the Level 2 criteria must be submitted to the Faculty Research Ethics Committee.

 All research ethics applications involving animals must be approved by the TCD Bioresource Research Ethics Committee Email: Bioresources@tcd.ie.

 Any patient related research being undertaken on the St James/ Tallaght hospital site which requires ethical approval requires a submission to be made via Joint Research Ethics Committee (JREC): Claire.Hartin@amnch.ie

 Should you be unsure of whether your application meets the criteria for the School of Medicine Level 1 Committee review please send an email to firstname.lastname@example.org providing a short description of the research you wish to undertake, and advice will be provided.